-Creative Collective LLC connects creativity, community, and commerce across the North Shore.
+Creative Collective LLC PROVIDES CREATIVE BUSINESS OPPORTUNITIES AND connects creativity, community, and commerce across the North Shore.

 OWNER, PHOTOGRAPHER, TECH OBSESSED, CREATIVE CONSULTANT FORMER CHEF

 John is the owner of Creative Collective, Creative Salem and John Andrews Photography.
 John has the sole mission of implementing a new approach to fostering and supporting the creative economy while educating the masses on the importance of a well placed GIF.
 If John has actually decided to take a day off (lol) you can find him marathoning Dr. WHO, attempting to not crash his drone or getting more ink from Black Veil Tattoo in shorts of course!

 MEMBERSHIP DIRECTOR, WRITER, MOM, HISTORY NERD

 Robyn is our Director of Membership & Creative Growth.
 She brings a decade of fundraising and public relations to the team.
 Robyn manages our relationships with our business & community members and can’t wait to tell you all about it.
 When she’s not at the office, you can find Robyn drinking soy mochas at the bookstore with her fam or meandering the neighborhood with her sleepy Greyhound, Poe.

 Assistant Director, Feminist, Events Extraordinaire